B.A., DePauw University

 M.Ed., M.A., Ph.D., Northwestern University

 I teach Social Psychology, Life-Span Development, Child & Adolescent Development, and Adult Development & Aging.
-I have also taught an elective called “Psychology of Work” and teach an Experiential Term course called “Psychology, Nature, & Sustainability” every other year.
+I have also taught electives called “Psychology of Work” and “Applied Positive Psychology,” an Experiential Term course called “Psychology, Nature, & Sustainability,” and an honors seminar called ‘For Real Life: Developmental Psychology Lessons from Bluey.